 The community, or human, dimension is critical because natural climate solutions are implemented by people within specific social and economic contexts.
 All solutions have consequences that go beyond the goal of reducing greenhouse gases, and people will be affected in different ways.
 Impacts may be positive, such as providing jobs or cooling communities by planting trees near buildings, or negative by increasing the costs of goods and services or impacting specific economic sectors, such as agriculture and the forest products industry.

-- Natural climate solutions are identified and designed with full consideration of risks from climate extremes, natural disturbances, and socioeconomic events.
+- Consider risks from climate extremes, natural disturbances, and socioeconomic events.

-Many natural climate solutions will take time to reduce net greenhouse gas emissions, exceptions being reducing deforestation and forest degradation, delaying harvest, and reducing emissions from agricultural soils.
-If benefits are expected to accrue decades into the future, the solutions must consider that climate and other factors will likely be very different and so the expected benefits may not be as great as predicted by current conditions.
+Many NCS will take time to reduce net greenhouse gas emissions; exceptions are avoiding deforestation and forest degradation, delaying harvest, and reducing emissions from agricultural soils.
+Calculations of expected benefits must consider climate change and other factors that are likely to impact the outcomes of NCS.

-Natural climate solutions should be implemented with full engagement of Indigenous Peoples and local communities in a way that ensures respect for their land, culture, and human rights.
-The historical legacies and ongoing effects of institutional racism will require particular care to include the knowledge and interests of these communities.
-When implementing natural climate solutions consultation, participatory engagement, negotiations, and consent should be received.
+Natural climate solutions should be implemented with full engagement of Indigenous Peoples and local communities in ways that respect land, culture, and human rights.
+The historical legacies and ongoing effects of institutional racism necessitate particular care to include the knowledge and interests of these communities.
+Participatory engagement, negotiations, and consent are critical.

 - Enhance human welfare and “do no harm.”

 Assessing the climate impacts of natural climate solutions requires a systems approach because of the connections between agriculture, forests, land use, food and fiber production, and energy production.
-It is therefore essential to practice full system carbon accounting including the effects of activities on ecosystems and their ability to maintain or increase carbon stocks, as well as impacts on fossil fuel emissions from related economic sectors.
-Full system accounting should be linked with effective monitoring and reporting.
+It is therefore essential to practice full-system carbon accounting, including the effects of activities on ecosystems and their ability to maintain or increase carbon stocks, as well as impacts on fossil fuel emissions from related economic sectors.
+Full-system accounting should be complemented with effective monitoring and reporting.

-Woodwell Climate scientists and team members Dr. Richard Birdsey, Natalie Baillargeon, Dr. Glenn Bush, Dr. Richard (Skee) Houghton, Dave McGlinchey, Dr. Sue Natali, Dr. Wayne Walker, and Dr. Zach Zobel, plus five external reviewers participated in the development of this paper.
+This is an update to principles originally released in 2021.
+The authorship team consisted of Dr. Richard Birdsey, Natalie Baillargeon, Dr. Glenn Bush, Dr. Richard (Skee) Houghton, Dave McGlinchey, Dr. Sue Natali, Dr. Jonathan Sanderman, Dr. Wayne Walker, and Dr. Zach Zobel.
+In addition, five external reviewers contributed to the development of the original principles.